Disclosure: We love how our audience helps us grow. This post may contain affiliate links. Please check our disclosure policy for more information.

-A hot weekend at Gleeson’s Landing in the Yorke Peninsula, South Australia was our first bush camping trip together.
+A hot weekend at Gleesons Landing campground in the Yorke Peninsula, South Australia was our first bush camping trip together.
 We will never forget such an amazing experience – especially the surprise swim with a dolphin in the beautiful protected waters of the sheltered bay.

-Gleeson’s Landing is located on the south-west part of Yorke Peninsula.
+Gleesons Landing campground is located on the south-west part of Yorke Peninsula.
 Named after the shipping site for ‘Gleesons’ from 1917 to 1938, it is now a popular spot for fishing, camping and it’s stunning beach.
-Whilst it’s an unpatrolled beach, it’s perfect for swimming – find out more at the Beachsafe website.
+Whilst it’s an unpatrolled beach, it’s perfect for swimming – find out more about beach safety with our BeachSafe post.

-This campground is part of the 19 bush camping locations across the entire Yorke Peninsula coastline.
+This campground is part of the 19 Yorke Peninsula bush camping locations around the coastline.
 Take a look at this map for locations.

-Permits are required and are $10 per night, per vehicle (discount rates for stays 4 weeks and over).
+Gleeson Landings camping permits are required and are $20 per night, per vehicle (discount rates for stays 6 nights and over).
 They are available online or at the Council offices at Maitland, Minlaton and Yorketown.
-Permits for these council campgrounds are recorded centrally by vehicle registration details and there are no designated sites, it works on a first in, best dressed.
+Permits for these council campgrounds are recorded centrally by vehicle registration details, and there are no designated sites, it works on a first in, best dressed.

-When you see the Gleeson’s Landing campground sign, you can head into the campground here, or keep going south along the road where you will find a number of different areas.
+When you see the Gleesons Landing campground sign, you can head into the campground here, or keep going south along the road where you will find several different areas.

-Gleeson’s Landing campground is ideally situated alongside a picture perfect white sandy beach.
+Gleesons Landing camping is ideally situated alongside a picture perfect white sandy beach.
 And it’s gorgeous.
 I had no idea that beaches like this existed in South Australia.
-This was the start of my (Gill’s) adventures outside of Adelaide and I was absolutely loving it.
+This was the start of my adventure outside of Adelaide, and I was absolutely loving it.

 Yorke Peninsula campgrounds do not have many sheltered and shaded campgrounds so this really is a special treat, and it’s easy to see why it is so popular.